pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

 ## Identifying constant booleans with Z3

 The very simplest thing we can try to find inefficient parts of the traces is to first focus on boolean variables.
-They are represented as word-sized ints with values 0 and 1 in PyPy's JIT.
 For every boolean variable in the trace we can ask Z3 to prove that this variable must be always True or always False.
 Most of the time, neither of these proofs will succeed.
 But if Z3 manages to prove one of them, we know have found an ineffiency: instead of computing the